AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 Users are reporting that when the [!DNL Workfront] administrator customizes the terminology for some objects using a Layout Template, the new object name displays inconsistently in the interface.

-For example, on the [!UICONTROL Projects] page, you can still see the page title displayed as "Projects", even though the [!DNL Workfront] administrator changed the name for "Projects" to something else.
+For example, on the [!UICONTROL Projects] page, you can still see the page title displayed as "[!UICONTROL Projects]", even though the [!DNL Workfront] administrator changed the name for "[!UICONTROL Projects]" to something else.

 This causes confusion for end users.